 develop areas identified as deficient in play space

-inspect, maintain and manage attractive play space provision within the Council's portfolio that children want to play in.
+inspect, maintain and manage attractive play space provision within our portfolio.

 For more information on play areas in Guildford, please contact the Parks Team by emailing firstname.lastname@example.org or call 01483 444728.